scotthosking/test-site/research.md

 		<header class="major">
 			<h2>Sed amet aliquam</h2>
 		</header>
 		<p>As anthropogenic warming continues to put strain on our natural environments, it now is crucial that decision-makers have ready-access to actionable and timely information on the current states of environmental systems and future projections to help safeguard society and ecosystems around the world.
-Artificial Intelligence (AI) and Digital Twin technologies are rapidly becoming central to the development of novel digital technologies, leading to step-changes in our capabilities.
+Artificial Intelligence (AI) and Digital Twin technologies are rapidly becoming central to the development of novel digital technologies, leading to step-changes in our capabilities. <br>
 		Digital Twinning is a next generation technology for environmental modelling, taking us beyond data assimilation by enabling us to get answers to “what-if” questions within seconds.
 Digital Twins are already in operation in industry and involve highly interoperable data pipelines, optimisation, and a mixture of knowledge-informed and data-driven probabilistic machine learning.
 Digital Twins are increasingly becoming a key component for research discovery, education, and aiding discussions at the board-level without having to wait weeks to months for results from traditional computer models.</p>
 	</div>
 </section>